sourcegraph/handbook/content/departments/tech-ops/tools/Vendr/index.md

 - A portal to store details about our Saas contracts (expiration dates, costs, contacts, etc)
 - A trusted partner who will provide valuable insights into our Saas suppliers and ensure that we are getting the advantageous pricing and terms

-## Why we teamed up with a procurement partner in 2021:
+## Why we teamed up with a procurement partner:

 - Designated buyers (employees who are responsible for the spend) can better monitor contract end dates or renewal dates
 - Renegotiations can commence in a timely manner, in advance of cessation or renewal